 Use the advice in this infographic to help craft your onboarding strategy, and remember that what works for other companies may not work for yours.
 If certain processes aren’t effective, refine or abandon them.

-When setting out to craft your onboarding processes and procedures, consider what exactly you want to get out of them.
+When setting out to craft your orientation processes and procedures, consider what exactly you want to get out of them.
 Then, create materials that speak to those objectives.
 Need help with documenting business processes?
 We’ve got you covered.

-A good onboarding process begins long before you even have a job opening, as understanding what it takes to be successful in your organization begins with the job functions themselves.
+A good new-hire process begins long before you even have a job opening, as understanding what it takes to be successful in your organization begins with the job functions themselves.
 This infographic can help you explore in more depth how to welcome new employees and transform them into successful team members.

 Employee onboarding handbook